manujedi/UV_K5-Tools/README.md

 ## Screenmirror

 copies the frame buffer using openocd and displays it using pygame.
-Reaches about 10fps, so more than enough
+Reaches about 10fps, so more than enough Saves every frame to an image, so it can be converted to a video

 ![screenmirror_demo.mp4](media/screenmirror_demo.gif)